gogins/csound-vst3-opcodes/vst3-opcodes/README.md

 ### Description

 **vst3presetload** loads a preset from a file.
 A preset consists of a component (instrument or effect) identifier, the value of each parameter in the preset, and possibly other data such as a program list.

+_Currently this opcode doesn't work, use [vst3initpreset](#vst3initpreset) instead._

 ### Syntax